bain-cs110/bain-cs110.github.io/pages/_lectures/week03_lecture02.md

 exercise_url: "lecture07.zip"
 ---

 In this lecture, we will be continuing our exploration of functions.
-The relevant pre-recorded videos can be found in [Lesson 6](week03-lecture01).